10 Harmful Side Effects Of Mobile Phones On Teenagers

 8. False prestige

 The latest developments in cell phones have made it easy for teenagers to access any information.
-Most of the things projected on social media and the Internet may not be accurate, but teenagers who are naive (at their age) might take them seriously and get influenced.
-This might lead them to live in a fantasy world and develop false prestige.
+Most of the things projected on social media and the Internet may not be accurate, but those who are naive (at their age) might take them seriously which may lead to negative influences of media on teenagers.
+This might cause them to live in a fantasy world and develop false prestige.
 Some may also resort to crimes to fulfill their fantasies.

 Boone Christianson, a licensed marriage and family therapist in Provo, Utah, and author of the book, 101 Therapy Talks, suggests, “We actually don’t need a phone to survive.
 When you cut off constant stimulus, you discover where your emotions come from, and then can deal with them.
 Once you’ve worked through them effectively, you don’t depend on your phone for a sense of security anymore.